 operate from North Africa, Egypt and East Africa during the war.

-On the home front at the outbreak of World War Two the RAF could call on 3 Sunderland squadrons, including No. 228 Squadron, who in November 1938 had their Supermarine Stranraers
+On the home front at the outbreak of World War Two the Royal Air Force could call on three Sunderland squadrons, including No. 228 Squadron, who in November 1938 had their Supermarine Stranraers

 attack from 6 Junkers Ju 88s destroying 1, repelling 4 and 1 into a forced landing in Norway.

 The Short Sunderland Mk III featured a revised planning bottom and was fitted with Air-to-Surface Vessel (ASV) Mk II radar, which had also been fitted to both the Mk I and Mk II